kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 * In template code, where the type of an expression cannot easily be discerned.
 This is an advanced case.
 It's very important that types are clearly visible to someone who is reading the code.
 Even though some IDEs are able to infer the type, doing so relies on the code being in a compilable state.
 It also won't assist users of merge/diff tools, or when viewing individual source files in isolation, such as on GitHub.

-If you're sure you are using auto in an acceptable way, always remember to correctly use const, & or * just like you would with the type name.
+If you're sure you are using auto in an acceptable way, always remember to correctly use const, `&` or `*` just like you would with the type name.
 With `auto`, this will coerce the inferred type to be what you want.

 ### Range-Based for
 This is preferred to keep the code easier to understand and more maintainable.
-When you migrate code that uses old TMap iterators, be aware that the old Key() and Value() functions, which were methods of the iterator type, are now simply Key and Value fields of the underlying key-value TPair.
+When you migrate code that uses old TMap iterators, be aware that the old `Key()` and `Value()` functions, which were methods of the iterator type, are now simply Key and Value fields of the underlying key-value `TPair`.
 Example:
 ```c++
 TMap<FString, int32> MyMap;